Project Green Space

 Since launching Project Green Space, Salisbury Academy has:

-* formed close ties with Catawba College Center for the Environment and other local farms and organizations invested in sustainability, including Two Pigs Farm, The Rowan Redbuds Society and Bread Riot.
+formed close ties with The LandTrust for Central North Carolina, Catawba College Center for the Environment and other local farms and organizations invested in sustainability, including Two Pigs Farm, The Rowan Redbuds Society, and Bread Riot.

-The Outdoor Learning Space of the Future will be a space that connects children with nature, encourages them to take risks, and inspires students to investigate, explore, analyze and create.
+Salisbury Academy's Outdoor Learning Space will be a landscape that connects children with nature, encourages them to take risks, and inspires students to investigate, explore, analyze, and create.
 This space will be utilized by both Salisbury Academy and the community at large, whether through nature-based workshops, family days, or even as a field trip site for other schools.

-Interested donors are encouraged to contact Beverly Fowler at firstname.lastname@example.org
+Interested donors are encouraged to contact Tracey Baird at email@example.com

 Salisbury Academy incorporates environmental education into our science curriculum across all grade levels.
 With the new integration of the North American Association for Environmental Education Standards and the North Carolina Environmental Literacy Plan, students are able to connect environmental concepts with outdoor learning experiences.
 These inquiry-based opportunities help grow scientific process skills, provide understanding of current environmental issues, and offer service learning experiences beyond the classroom walls.